Weekly News Sheets

 Alternative Collect

-with loving hearts and steadfast wills; through Jesus Christ our Lord.
+and made known in Jesus Christ our Lord.

 Readings